petiatgithub/quantum-hackaton-2025-destroyers/README.md

 ### Your Task: Implementing the Compiler

 Your task is to design and implement a compiler that translates the Quantum Fourier Transform (QFT) circuit for 8 qubits into a sequence of ion positions and gate operations that adhere to the trap architecture and physical constraints.
+The compiler needs to optimise and schedule single and two-qubit gates, while taking into account the 'cost' of reconfiguration, the limited coherence time of the qubits and the trap geometry in.
 Specifically, your compiler should:

-0. **Installation**:

-    To get started, ensure you have Python 3 installed on your system.
-Then, install the required dependencies:

-    ```bash
-    pip install networkx pennylane==0.37.0
-    ```

 1. **Decompose the QFT Circuit**:
     - Start with the standard QFT circuit for 8 qubits.